jsmith628/maths-traits/README.md

 As `maths_traits` is still in developement, there are a number of features that may be included at a later date:
  * Traits for vector spaces of finite or countable dimension that have discrete elements.
-This will *almost certainly* be added eventually, but hasn't been added yet do to a number of relatively difficult design questions and time constraints.
+This will *almost certainly* be added eventually, but hasn't yet due to a number of design constraints.
+ * Optional default implementations for the other mathematical strutures in the `num` crate.
  * A system for category-like structures, ie, sets with an operation that is partial over its elements.
-   This would relatively simple to add, but *so far*, there do not seem to be enough use cases for such a system to offset the added code complexity.
+   This would relatively simple to add, but *so far*, there do not seem to be enough use cases for such a system in order to offset the added code complexity.
  * Systems for sets, geometric shapes, and set measure.
 The might be included in the future, but so far, they do not seem to fit within the scope of this project.

 Of course, if anyone feels that any specific feature be added, feel free to file an issue or contribute at the [github](https://github.com/anvil777/maths-traits) repository.
-Since most of the non-implemeted features are non-implemented due to usefulness concerns, if a feature is requested (and is reasonable), it will probably be added (though this is not a guarantee).
+Since most of the non-implemeted features are non-implemented due to usefulness concerns, if a feature is requested (and is reasonable), it will probably be added at some point afterward (though this is not a guarantee).

 # Release Stability

-At the moment, this project is still in developement, so the API most definitely could still change.
+At the moment, this project is still in developement, so do note that it is entirely possible for the API to change in the future.
+I simply do not feel that the crate has had enough use to warrent a feature freeze of any kind, so I would like to leave that within the realm of possibility.
-However, large portions of the crate could definitely be considered fairly stable, so going forward, particularly unstable systems will be gated behind the `unstable` optional feature in order to provide more clarity as to what is and isn't bound to change.

-Specifically though, expect most changes to occur in the module, metric, and integer systems.
+_However_, as it stands currently, a fair portion of subsystems have more-or-less been stable in my own personal use for some time, and I would specifically expect most changes to occur in the module-like, metric, and integer systems, so there should not be a terribly large number of breaking changes in the future.

+Of course, if an API-breaking change _is_ introduced at any point it will be reflected in the semantic-versioning.